 The INREV Guidelines are presented in an online format, allowing visitors to easily navigate and search through and view tailored guidelines for example for open end funds.

 It is possible to download a full version of the Guidelines or to create a custom version module by module in a PDF format in our Guidelines section.

-The INREV Guidelines are organised into eight modules.
+The INREV Guidelines are organised into nine modules.